LukasHasf/SpatiallyVaryingDeconvolution.jl/README.md

 ## Preparing the training data

 In order to train the model, you need to provide training data, ground truth data and the PSFs.
 Per sample of data, there should be a file in the training data directory and the ground truth data directory each.
-Supported file formats are `png` for 2D and `mat` for 3D (`h5` support is WIP).
+Supported file formats are `png` for 2D and `mat` or HDF5 for 3D .
 An example directory structure might look like this:
 ```
 ├── ground_truth_data
 │   ├── 001.png